SLIBIO/SLib-Doc/source/Guides/BasicFundamental/ARC/Index.rst

 Resolving Strong Reference Cycles Between Class Instances
 =========================================================

-SLib.io provides two ways to resolve strong reference cycles when you work with variables of class type: weak references and pointers.
+SLib provides two ways to resolve strong reference cycles when you work with variables of class type: weak references and pointers.

 Weak reference and pointer enable one instance in a reference cycle to refer to the other instance without keeping a strong hold on it.
 The instances can then refer to each other without creating a strong reference cycle.